-So, although it might be tempting to push younger humans into college-now not-required excessive wage, excessive-tech production jobs right away after excessive college, doing so must be done with the understanding that studying how to examine is inherently extra treasured than mastering a way to carry out a process function.
-A two-tier device in which some younger humans examine unique skills to hold them hired for a bit while and others study agile abilities to closing a lifetime is inherently inequitable.
+So, although it might be tempting to push younger humans into college-now not-required excessive wage, excessive-tech production jobs right away after excessive college, doing so must be done to understand that studying how to examine is inherently extra treasured than mastering a way to carry out a process function.
+A two-tier device in which some younger humans examine unique skills to hold them hired for a bit.
+In contrast, and others study agile abilities to closing a lifetime is inherently inequitable.

-Perhaps they admire the intangible, however priceless advantages a huge liberal arts basis offers, like equipping students for the 21st-century task of solving problems across disciplines.
+Perhaps they admire the intangible, however priceless, advantages a huge liberal arts basis offers, like equipping students for the 21st-century task of solving problems across disciplines.
 Affluent households are allegedly inclined to lie, cheat and pay boatloads of coins to get their children into selective schools, seemingly proudly owning the fact that advantage is much less crucial than access.
 It is inequitable to assist a “university isn’t for absolutely everyone” mentality that treats higher schooling as an apparent expectation for students from privileged backgrounds and as a luxurious right for others.